cosenary/Instagram-PHP-API/README.markdown

 `new Instagram(<array>/<string>)`

-`array` if you want to authenticate a user and access it's data:
+`array` if you want to authenticate a user and access its data:

     new Instagram(array(
       'apiKey'      => 'YOUR_APP_KEY',